Ina Coolbrith: Early life

-Coolbrith, sometimes called "Josephina" or just "Ina", wrote poems beginning at age 11, first publishing "My Ideal Home" in a newspaper in 1856, writing as Ina Donna Coolbrith.
+Coolbrith, sometimes called "Inez" by her family, or just "Ina", pronounced EYE-nuh, wrote poems beginning at age 11, first publishing "My Ideal Home" in a newspaper in 1856, writing as Ina Donna Coolbrith.
 Her work appeared in the Poetry Corner of the Los Angeles Star, and in the California Home Journal.
 As she grew into young womanhood, Coolbrith was renowned for her beauty; she was selected to open a ball with Pío Pico, the last Mexican governor of California.

 In April 1858, at the age of 17, Coolbrith married Robert Bruce Carsley, an iron worker and part-time actor.
 However, she experienced abuse at his hands, and suffered further emotional pain from the death of the couple's infant son.
 An altercation between Pickett and Carsley resulted in a bullet mutilating Carsley's hand, requiring amputation.
 Carsley accused Coolbrith of infidelity, and she divorced him in a sensational public trial; the dissolution was finalized on December 30, 1861.
 Her later poem, "The Mother's Grief", was a eulogy to her lost son, but she never publicly explained its meaning; it was only upon Coolbrith's death that her literary friends discovered that she had ever been a mother.

 In 1862, Coolbrith moved with her mother, stepfather and twin half-brothers to San Francisco to ward off depression.
 She also changed her name from Josephine Donna Carsley to Ina Coolbrith.
 In San Francisco she found employment as an English teacher.